Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The median taxpayer income in Coolum Beach SA2 is $48,335, with an average of $70,514, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is higher than the national average.
-The Rest of Qld has a median income of $50,780 and an average income of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $55,097 (median) and $80,379 (average).
-Census data shows household, family and personal incomes in Coolum Beach rank modestly, between the 47th and 48th percentiles.
-Income distribution indicates that 33.4% of the population falls within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region at 31.7%.
-Housing affordability pressures are severe, with only 82.1% of income remaining, ranking at the 46th percentile.
+The median taxpayer income in Coolum Beach SA2 was $48,335 in financial year 2022.
+The average income was $70,514 during the same period.
+These figures are higher than the national averages of $50,780 (median) and $64,844 (average).
+Based on a 13.99% growth in wages since financial year 2022, estimated median income for September 2025 is approximately $55,097, with an average of around $80,379.
+Census data indicates that household, family, and personal incomes in Coolum Beach rank modestly, between the 47th and 48th percentiles.
+Income distribution shows that 33.4% of individuals (5,710 people) fall within the $1,500 - $2,999 income range, which is consistent with broader trends in the surrounding region at 31.7%.
+Housing affordability pressures are severe, with only 82.1% of income remaining after housing costs, ranking at the 46th percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income